B1TC0R3/typst_schleiereule/README.md

 ### note()

-This function is a wrapper function for the typst package `drafting`.
+This function is a wrapper function for the typst package [drafting](https://github.com/typst/packages/tree/main/packages/preview/drafting).
 It will add a neutral looking note to the paper.

 Parameters: